edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 It's not that wars don't have individual causes (assassination of Franz Ferdinand, whims of Adolf Hitler) but when one zooms out to a larger perspective to look at human aggression wars between human collectives start and stop with random frequency (p.
 209).

-Once wars have been categorized logarthimically and plotted over time, what is the underlying trend?
+Once wars have been categorized logarithmically and plotted over time, what is the underlying trend?

-In none of the 5 ranges (3-7) did Richardson find an incrase, in fact he found a significant decline:
+In none of the 5 ranges (3-7) did Richardson find an increase, in fact he found a significant decline:

 > There is a suggestion but not a conclusive proof that mankind has become less warlike since A.D.
 1820.
 The best available observations show a slight decrease in the number of wars with time. (p.
 210).